 Each section begins with an introduction exercise.
-The introduction extends phonemic awareness by presenting several words with illustrations that represent the featured sounds for the section.
+The introduction extends phonemic awareness by presenting several words with illustrations that represent the featured sounds or syllables for the section.
+The words have spaces separating the syllables.
+The words are presented again in a box at the bottom of the page without the spaces between the syllables.

-The audio instruction directs the student to look at the words next to each illustration and listen for specific sounds.
-Then the student is directed to stop the CD and say the letter sounds or read the words independently.
+The audio instruction directs the student to look at the words under each illustration.
+The narrator pronounces the parts of the word and then the whole word.
+Then the student is directed to stop the CD and read the words in the box independently.